Tinnitus: What’s that Noise in Your Ears?

 Do any celebrities have tinnitus?

 Tinnitus doesn’t discriminate; it can affect anyone at any age.
 “In fact, because tinnitus often develops because of exposure to loud noises, actors and musicians may even be more prone to tinnitus,” said Fulman.
-Among those who’ve spoken about having tinnitus are Eric Clapton, Whoopi Goldberg, Steve Martin, William Shatner, and Barbra Streisand.
+Among celebrities who’ve spoken about having tinnitus are Eric Clapton, Whoopi Goldberg, Steve Martin, William Shatner, and Barbra Streisand.

 As these celebrities show us, you can still live a full and successful life despite the challenges of living with tinnitus.